raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 } CreateGroupRequest;
 ~~~

+The Delivery Service internally creates and stores the group based on the
-The Delivery Service responds with a CreateGroupResponse:
+information in the request and responds with a CreateGroupResponse:

 ~~~
 enum {
   invalid_group_id(0),
-  invalid_key_package(1),
+  invalid_leaf_node(1),
   invalid_group_info(2),
 } CreateGroupResponse;
 ~~~

+TODO: How to mark connection groups?
+Have the creator include a connection
+extension in the LeafNode?

 ### Validation

 The Delivery Service validates the request as follows:

  * The group ID is not empty and is not already in use.
- * The LeafNode is valid, according to (I-D.ietf-mls-protocol) 7.3.
+ * The LeafNode is valid, according to {{!I-D.ietf-mls-protocol}} 7.3.
 Leaf Node
    validation.
- * The GroupInfo is valid, according to (I-D.ietf-mls-protocol) 12.4.3.
+ * The GroupInfo is valid, according to {{!I-D.ietf-mls-protocol}} 12.4.3.
 Adding
    Members to the Group.

 ## Delete group

 A request from the client to delete a group from the Delivery Service.
+This
+operation allows clients to delete a group from the DS.
+Clients can of course
+keep a copy of the group state locally for archival purposes.

 ~~~
 struct {
-  AssistedMLSMessage assisted_message;
+  MLSGroupUpdate group_update;
 } DeleteGroupRequest;
 ~~~